Vesa-Matti Saarakkala

 Vesa-Matti Saarakkala (born 24 March 1984) was a Finnish Member of Parliament from 2011 to 2019 and a member of Kurikka's city council.

 Early life

 Saarakkala was born on 24 March 1984 in Kurikka, Finland.
 His father was an office manager and his mother worked various jobs before becoming a practical nurse.
 He has one sister who is older than him by thirteen years.

 Political career

 Saarakkala represents the Finns Party and is the 3rd vice-chairman of the party.
-He was elected chairman of the youth organization for the party in Autumn 2003, he held the position until 2010.
-He was elected 17 April 2011 to the parliament of Finland from the Vaasa electoral district.
+He was elected chairman of the youth organization for the party in autumn 2003, and he held the position until 2010.
+He was elected 17 April 2011 to the Parliament of Finland from the Vaasa electoral district.

 On 13 June 2017, Saarakkala and 19 others left the Finns Party parliamentary group to found the New Alternative parliamentary group.
-In September 2018, Saarakkala announced that he wouldn't run to the Parliament anymore in the 2019 elections.
+In September 2018, Saarakkala announced that he wouldn't run for the Parliament anymore in the 2019 elections.